brotSchimmelt/websec/README.md

 ## Error Codes

+All exceptions and errors have a corresponding error code.
+In the following section, all those codes are listed and explained.
+Hints and/or known solutions can also be added in this part.

 **010**: A PDO exception occurred during the connection attempt to the **login** database.
 - Database credentials are wrong *(either in ```config/config.php``` or in the ```.env``` file for the docker containers)*